fazila-baksh/capstone-inertia-fe/README.md

 - Authentication: user registration and login

 - Rate your day: Currently the rate your day function is only stored in the database.
-I would like to add a component on the weekly page that shows all the entries for that week
+Add a component on the weekly page that shows all the entries for that week

 - Journal: include a way for users to write daily journal entires